Coconut Shrimp (Gluten Free) crispy, chewy deliciousness. And easy. You don’t have to be in the islands to eat this version of coconut shrimp!

 What You Need

 For this recipe you will need measuring cups and spoons, a couple bowls or baking dishes, and a good sauté pan.
 By the best you can afford.
-But what you really want are some fun serving dishes and glassware to entertain your friends.
+But what you really want are some fun serving dishes for serving, right?
+And gluten free flour, of course.

 Homemade Gluten Free Coconut Shrimp Recipe